rami3l/rami3l.github.io/content/posts/locked-rustup-1.md

 explicitly mentioned that two concurrent `rustup component add` invocations (i.e. writing modifications) would cancel each other out with an error.

+In fact, this issue is also why we have this tiny detail in rustup's release notes when mentioning the update process:

+> If you have a previous version of rustup installed, getting rustup 1.XX.Y is
+> as easy as **stopping any programs which may be using rustup (e.g. closing
+> your IDE)** and running:
+>
+> ```console
+> $ rustup self update
+> ```

+... otherwise, if anything goes wrong, the only way out seems to be a complete uninstallation and reinstallation of one or more toolchains.

 Rustup's modifications to toolchains under its control are transactional.
 In other words, it will try to remember the individual steps it does to a toolchain and revert them in the case of transaction failures, such as errors when